chimera/doorlock/readme.md

 *   12v industrial door latch (default locked)
 *   Software to fetch cards, display messages and do validation and open the door

-Currently, we are using Cobot to manage our membership as well as RFID card numbers (checkin tokens in Cobot parlance).
+Currently, we are using [Cobot][cobot] to manage our membership as well as RFID card numbers (checkin tokens in Cobot parlance).

 Eventually, we can remove Cobot and swap it with our own service if we desire.

 #### Tessel Microcontroller

-The doorlock consists of a Tessel microcontroller powered by node.js (JavaScript).
+The doorlock consists of a [Tessel][tessel] microcontroller powered by node.js (JavaScript).

 #### USB SD Card List